echille/E.-Chille-Open-Lab-Notebook/_posts/2023-01-09-ITS-coral-genotyping-protocol.md

 2. Dilute each primer to 10 µM, using molecular grade water as the buffer.
 The final volume should be at least (1.25 µL x 3 replicates x (N samples + 2)).
 3. Dilute the gDNA from each sample to 1 ng/uL, using molecular grade water as the buffer aiming for a final volume of 100uL.
 4. Prepare PCR Reaction Working Solution.
 Aim to have enough for 20 µL per well, plus a little extra.
-    - 12.5 µL MasterMix x N wells
+    - 12.5 µL MasterMix x #wells
-    - 1.25 µL A18S primer x 3 replicates x (N samples + 2)
+    - 1.25 µL A18S primer x #wells
-    - 1.25 µL ITS4 primer x 3 replicates x (N samples + 2)
+    - 1.25 µL ITS4 primer x #wells
-    - 5.00 µL molecular grade water x 3 replicates x (N samples + 2)
+    - 5.00 µL molecular grade water x #wells
 5. Transfer 20 µL of the PCR Reaction into each well.
 6. Transfer 5 µL of gDNA to each well.
 Each well should now have a total volume of 25 µL of PCR solution.
 7. Spin down your 96-well plate until all liquid has collected at the bottom of the wells and there are no visible bubbles.